astronomer/airflow-provider-great-expectations/README.md

 - `configure_checkpoint` is a function that takes a single argument, a DataContext, and returns a Checkpoint.

 Optionally, you can pass in `batch_parameters` to specify a batch of data at runtime.
-The ValidateCheckpointOperator will return a serialized CheckpointResult.
+The GXValidateCheckpointOperator will return a serialized CheckpointResult.